Menu

 After a day of exploring Currawinya and debating whether we should stay at Myninya, we ended up heading to Corni Paroo camping area for our second night.

-On the surface, Corni Paroo might be just the same as Ourimperee Waterhole: You’re camping along the Paroo with the same sort of vegetation around you.
-But, we found a lovely spot at the end of the camping area that was elevated from the river and had a picnic table.
+On the surface, Corni Paroo might be just like Ourimperee Waterhole—you’re camping along the Paroo with similar vegetation—but we found a lovely spot at the far end that was elevated from the river and even had a picnic table.
 A picnic table!
 Out here!

 Our second little corner at Corni Paroo, Currawinya National Park

-You’re relatively spaced out here and sites aren’t marked as such.
-Choose whatever looks good to you, and as far away from any neighbours as you want.
-We were actually completely on our own at this spot, and would definitely head straight back to this spot if we ever went to Currawinya again.
+Sites aren’t marked as such and so you’re relatively spaced out here and can be as far away from any neighbours as you want.
+We were actually completely on our own at this spot, and would definitely head straight back to this spot.

 The real downside, of course, is that there is no toilet within walking distance.
-You can drive to the pit toilet at the Caiwarro Ruins but the distance isn’t walkable for a quick toilet walk.
+While you can drive to the drop toilet at the Caiwarro Ruins, the distance isn’t walkable for a quick toilet trip.
 You also need to bring a toilet / ensuite tent here as the vegetation is on the sparse side of things and to give you some sense of privacy.

-If you have your own toilet system, you’ll love the remoteness and being left completely to your own devices out here.
-If you’re a bush toilet user, be responsible and don’t leave toilet paper wasting around.
-It’s disgusting (not to mention the impact on the environment).
+If you have your own toilet system, you’ll love the remoteness and being left to your own devices out here.
+If you’re a bush toilet user, be responsible and don’t leave toilet paper flying around.
+It’s disgusting, not to mention it’s terrible for the environment.

 CAIWARRO WATERHOLE CAMPING AREA

-If you really want to be away from it all, not that you’re not at the other two spots, the Caiwarro Waterhole camping area might work for you.
+If you really want to be away from it all, the Caiwarro Waterhole camping area might be great for you.
 It’s certainly the furthest away from anywhere, and there really isn’t much out there.

 To reach Caiwarro Waterhole, you first have to head across the river at a causeway.